Frequently asked questions about Power BI Embedded

 How does the usage of Power BI Embedded show up on my bill?

 Power BI Embedded bills on a predictable hourly rate based on the type of node(s) deployed.
-As long as your resource is active, you will be billed even if there is no usage.
-To stop being billed, you need to actively pause your resource.
+As long as your resource is active, you are billed even if there is no usage.
+To stop being billed, you need to pause your resource actively.

 Who needs a Power BI Pro license for Power BI Embedded and why?

-It is required that any analyst that needs to add reports to a Power BI workspace, any developer that requires use of the REST APIs, any tenant admin that needs to manage the Power BI tenant and capacity will need a Power BI Pro license.
+Any developer that requires the use of the REST APIs needs a Power BI Pro license or service principal.
+Any analyst that needs to add reports to a Power BI workspace can either have a Power BI Pro license or use service principal.
+Any tenant admin that needs to manage the Power BI tenant and capacity is required to have a Power BI Pro license.

-However, for creating/editing embedded reports inside your own application, the end user does not need a Pro license as he isn't required to be a Power BI user at all.
+However, for creating/editing embedded reports inside your application, the end user does not need a Pro license as the user isn't required to be a Power BI user at all.